Outdoor Leadership, Level 3

 Learn practical outdoor adventure skills and coaching with superb professional instructors

-This is a practical course based at Eaton Vale, ideal for those wishing to pursue a career in the outdoor industry such as coaching, leadership, instructors as well as many other professions.
+This is a practical course ideal for those wishing to pursue a career in the outdoor industry such as coaching, leadership, instructors as well as many other professions.

 Outdoor adventure is the fastest growing industry in sport and now features in every school curriculum.
 The course will provide you with hands on experience of coaching school groups and operating an outdoor adventure centre as well as the technical skills in canoeing, kayaking, hill walking, mountain biking, bushcraft and rock climbing.
 In the past year we have had 100% of students complete the course.